Two Witches (film): Plot

 Sarah Johnson, a pregnant young woman, goes out to dinner with her boyfriend, Simon.
 At the restaurant, she observes a strange elderly woman staring at her from an opposite table before peering at her through the window.
-Sarah is unnerved by the experience, and has a several nightmarish visions of the woman after.
+Sarah is unnerved by the experience, and has several nightmarish visions of the woman after.
 Simon dismisses Sarah's fears as mere paranoia.

 The couple visit their married friends, Melissa and Dustin, at their remote home in the country.
 Melissa, who has an interest in the occult, believes Sarah when she tells her that she fears the elderly woman is preying on her child, though Simon and Dustin are both skeptical.
 Later that night, after Melissa attempts to hold a group séance to banish the elderly woman from harming Sarah, the three find Sarah in a trancelike state.
 In the middle of the night, Sarah attacks Simon, seemingly possessed, and he barricades himself in the bathroom.
 In the bathtub, Simon sees the fetus of their unborn child, before having a nightmarish vision of the elderly woman.
 Melissa and Dustin attempt to open the bathroom door as Simon dies of a heart attack.

 The next day, the elderly woman, seated in her home, listens to a radio broadcast about Sarah, who has gone missing, and Simon's death.
 The police have attributed the event to a case of domestic violence.
-As the elderly woman listens to the radio, she consumes a soup containg Sarah and Simon's unborn fetus.
+As the elderly woman listens to the radio, she consumes a soup containing Sarah and Simon's unborn fetus.
 A clawed and black-cloaked figure rests its hands on her shoulders as she does so.

 Sometime later in the same community, an eccentric young woman, Masha, has sex with a man she just met.
 When Masha's face grossly distorts during their sexual encounter, the man punches her in the face.
 The commotion alarms her roommate Rachel, a local museum director, who forces him out of the house.
 Rachel shares with Masha her own story about an abusive relationship she had with her former fiancé.
 Masha confides in Rachel that she believes she will inherit the supernatural powers her grandmother—the same woman who appeared to Sarah—possesses once her grandmother dies.
 The next day, Masha visits Rachel's office, but the receptionist informs her Rachel is at lunch.
 Masha relays to the receptionist what occurred the night before, co-opting details Rachel had described of her own relationship, and presenting them as her own.
 Rachel confronts Masha about this, but she seems impervious.
 Rachel, who is planning to visit her family for Christmas, tells Masha she wants her to move out while Rachel is away.